 \section{Independent needle tip sources: Setup and states}

 In what follows, we consider the setup depicted in Fig.~\ref{fig:setup}.
-Two independent electron sources are placed at positions $\mb{R}_l$ ($l=1,2$), where each source emits an electron in a pulsed manner, e.g., via femtosecond laser pulses.
-The ejected electron can be described by an electron field in a quantum state $\rho_l$.
-The sources are assumed to emit nearly-monochromatic fields at de Broglie wavelength $\lambda$.
+Two independent electron sources are placed at positions $\mb{R}_l$ ($l=1,2$) with distance $d$, where each source emits electrons in a pulsed manner, e.g., via femtosecond laser pulses.
+The sources are assumed to emit nearly-monochromatic fields at de Broglie wavelength $\lambda_{dB}$.
 This assumption is based on the fact that a pulsed tungsten tip can emit electron wave packets with an energy uncertainty of around $1\%$ \cite{Ehberger:2015}\footnote{In \textit{spatial} second-order correlations, an energy uncertainty of around $1\%$ will merely lead to a slight reduction of the contrast.}.
 Hereby, we assume that the electrons are accelerated by voltages up to 380V such that the electrons can be considered non-relativistic.
-For simplicity, we assume that the sources are of equal intensity and of equal spatial mode profile.
+For simplicity, we further assume that the sources are point like, of equal intensity, and of equal spatial mode profile.
 In the proposed setup, the electrons field state is generated by the pulsed laser at both sources simultaneously, and the inability to control the initial phase of the emitted electrons will destroy any coherence between different electron number states \cite{Lougovski:2011}.
 Both tips are thus statistically independent and the resultant initial state is given by the tensor product $\rho=\rho_1\otimes\rho_2$ with